dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR02.md

 ### 4.1 Proof

-The problem that Dijkstra recognized, early on, was that programming is hard, and that programmers don’t do it very well.
+The problem that Dijkstra recognized, early on, was that programming is hard, and that programmers don't do it very well.
 A program of any complexity contains too many details for a human brain to manage without help.
 Overlooking just one small detail results in programs that may seem to work, but fail in surprising ways.

-Dijkstra’s solution was to apply the mathematical discipline of proof.
+Dijkstra's solution was to apply the mathematical discipline of proof.
 His vision was the construction of a Euclidian hierarchy of postulates, theorems, corollaries, and lemmas.
 Dijkstra thought that programmers could use that hierarchy the way mathematicians do.
 In other words, programmers would use proven structures, and tie them together with code that they would then prove correct themselves.

 Of course, to get this going, Dijkstra realized that he would have to demonstrate the technique for writing basic proofs of simple algorithms.
 This he found to be quite challenging.